 Here's the full top 10:

 Thanks to years of economic growth, many bigger Midwestern cities offer six-figure, or close to six-figure, jobs, as well as a lower cost of living.
+All of that can lead to greater satisfaction and better work-life balance.

 Consider Minneapolis, which ranks No. 5 and is home to UnitedHealth Group, the sixth largest firm on the Fortune 500.
 The median income for millennial households there is $84,000, or $3,000 more than millennial mecca Denver, where the cost of living is much higher.